iacutone/thoughts/content/posts/ecto-dynamic.md

 end
 ```

-The `Query` module is interesting because it encapsulates all query building logic.
+The `Query` module is interesting because it encapsulates all query building logic–-all queryable functions (`from`, `where`, `join`) are located here.
 The next step in the call stack is the `Builder.Dynamic.build/3` function looks like (with added logging):

 ```elixir
 def build(binding, expr, env) do